The Dancers Connecting in Body and Soul

 Elise: You can't feel the vibe of the teacher or the person who's giving you the steps.
 You can't feel the energy.
 Sometimes there are small corrections the teachers can't give, because they can't see you.
 It's a bit more one-sided.
 I like to be in a big room of people.
 I like to look around and feel inspired.
 It's great to actually be able to dance with my two housemates, but I definitely miss dancing in a group of, like, 30, 40 people, and just seeing us all really go and train.
 We're sweating.
 Most of us are not really getting it right, because it's hard.
 We're really, really training, and I miss that.

-At the same time, though, it feels like we are really seeing dance create a community online, especially in this moment.
-How do you see it bringing people together as a form of expression and release right now, whether they’re professionals or not?
+At the same time, though, it feels like we are really seeing dance create a community online, especially at the moment.
+How do you see it bringing people together as a form of expression and release right now, whether they're professionals or not?

 Yet it seems dance is not only outwardly expressive, but also very deeply personal.
 How would you say dance empowers you as women and strengthens your relationship with your own body?